Solanum melongena 'Calliope'

 A stunning and delicious, easy to grow variety that stands out in patio containers and sunny gardens; high yields of small, 4" long white oval fruit with vibrant purple streaks; sweet and mild with a creamy, buttery texture; harvest at 2" for baby fruit

-Calliope Eggplant is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Calliope Eggplant is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces small white oval eggplants (which are technically 'berries') with purple variegation and creamy white flesh which can be harvested at any point.
 The eggplants have a mild taste and a firm texture.

 The eggplants are most often used in the following ways: